Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules/worldEvents/events/easter/README.md

    - **Chromashell Eggs**: Uncommon and magical, opened by Aetheric Botanists.
    - **Encrypted Eggs**: Rare and mysterious, opened by Eggcryption Technicians.

+6. **Boss Fight**:
+   - The Easter Bunny Boss alternates between "Egg Mode" and "Bunny Mode."
+   - Players must defeat the boss in multiple stages, each with increasing difficulty.
+   - Unique attacks include Mini Egg Swarms, Boomshell Walls, and Chocolate Powder Floods.

-6. **Logging**:
+7. **Logging**:
-   - All egg spawns and player interactions are logged for tracking purposes.
+   - All egg spawns, player interactions, and boss fight events are logged for tracking purposes.

 ## Files